decsys/decsys/docs/docs/users/webhook/overview.md

 ### What event types can Decsys trigger webhooks for?
 In Decsys, webhooks are activated by page navigation events.
 This includes scenarios when a user navigates to a new page or completes the survey, enabling real-time tracking of user interactions within the application.

-To read more about what can trigger a webhook click here //TODO
+To read more about what can trigger a webhook [click here](./events).

 ### What does a Decsys webhook payload look like?